RedisLabs/redislabs-docs/content/rcessentials/_index.md

 ---
-Title: Redis Cloud Essentials
+Title: Redis Cloud Essentials (RC Essentials)
 description:
 weight: 20
 alwaysopen: false
 categories: ["RC Essentials"]
 ---
-Redis Cloud Essentials is a managed, serverless, Database-as-a-Service (DBaaS) offering.
+Redis Cloud Essentials (RC Essentials) is a managed, serverless, Database-as-a-Service (DBaaS) offering.

 It is based on the proven Redis Enterprise technology.
 With Redis Cloud Essentials, developers can select a supported cloud